Dazz563/auth-flow/README.md

 Ctrl + c

-## ionic build

-Complete a fresh build of your project, fixing any errors that it reports.
+## Complete a fresh build of your project, fixing any errors that it reports.

+ionic build

+## Next, create both the IOS and Adroid projects

+-   $ ionic cap add ios
+-   $ ionic cap add android